Frequently Asked Questions

 Before registering learners on the programme, centre staff should ensure that all learners have completed the Initial Assessment on the English My Way website to check that their reading, speaking, listening and writing skills are below Entry Level 1.

-Learners who score above 50% in the initial assessment should be steered towards an Entry Level ESOL Skills for Life programme rather than English My Way.
+Learners who score above 50% in the initial assessment should be steered towards an Entry Level ESOL programme rather than English My Way.

-A - DCLG have asked that their funding reaches those most in need.
+A - MHCLG have asked that their funding reaches those most in need.
 Key characteristics of the target learners include: